tweibley/legate/README.md

 - **CatFacts**: Retrieve random cat facts
 - **RandomNumber**: Generate random numbers
 - **AgentTool**: Delegate tasks to other agents
+- **BaseAsyncJobTool**: Base class for tools starting background jobs via Sidekiq.
+- **CheckJobStatusTool**: Built-in tool to check the status/result of a Sidekiq job started by an `BaseAsyncJobTool`.

 ```ruby
 # Register a tool